Bruce Springsteen, John Bon Jovi, Frank Sinatra, Martha Stewart, and Meryl Streep—what do they all have in common?

 The town leads our study in Population Growth—with a 14.35% increase in population from 2010 to 2015.
 Over that five-year period, Secaucus grew from 16,700 to 19,100 residents!
 The town also performed well in our study due to its large number of firms (2,050) relative to its population and a large percentage of those firms having paid employees (32%).
 It also scored well for a high average revenue for each business in town.

 Fun fact: The New Jersey Meadowlands is home to 260 bird species!

 #10 Elmwood Park

-This is the third article in our series examining the best cities for small business in America.
+This is the second article in our series examining the best cities for small business in America.
 Our first article looked at the business climate in Fundera’s home state of New York.
-And last month, we jetted over to the west coast to look at California’s best cities for small business.

 And with this interactive map, you can compare states on your own:

 We’re big believers that small businesses are successful because of their communities.
 Our hope is that this data sheds some light on what makes certain cities “best” for small business and allows you to see trends in your home state!

 Next time, we’ll be looking at another state.
 Let us know in the comments where you want us to head next!

 Meredith Wood is the founding editor of the Fundera Ledger and a GM at NerdWallet.

 Meredith launched the Fundera Ledger in 2014.
 She has specialized in financial advice for small business owners for almost a decade.
 Meredith is frequently sought out for her expertise in small business lending and financial management.